HuiHu1/Trustworthy-NLP/README.md

-This repository aims to record the related work on trustworthy NLP projects (From Industry).
+This repository aims to record the related work on trustworthy NLP projects from the industry.

 Project 1: Word Cloud Construction; Sentiment Analysis.